LOCATION

 Society of American Registered Architects-New York Merit Award

 The National Purple Heart Hall of Honor is a modern temple for commemorating the valor and sacrifice of Purple Heart recipients.
-Sitting on the slope of Temple Hill in New Windsor, New York, where General George Washington established the Badge of Merit – the precursor to the Purple Heart – for valorous efforts during the American Revolution, the Museum is distinctive yet integrated into the rustic colonial landscape.
-Inspired by the color and texture of 18th-century rough-hewn log cantonment structures surrounding it, the weathered steel Hall of Honor is sited to announce its presence from the roadside entry.
+Sitting on the slope of Temple Hill in New Windsor, New York, site of the last encampment of George Washington’s Continental Army, the Museum is distinctive yet integrated into the rustic colonial landscape.
+Inspired by the color and texture of the rough-hewn log cabins set into the wooded hillside of Washington’s cantonment, the weathered steel Hall of Honor is sited to reveal its presence from a winding, landscaped drive.
 A sculpted arcuated portal addresses the visitors' approach from parking and a welcoming and accessible promenade, lined with five granite benches dedicated to each branch of military service, negotiates a steeply sloping site.

 The Museum is distinctive yet integrated into the rustic colonial landscape.

 Outside, visual and physical connections to the historic landscape provide moments of tranquility that counterbalance the somber and heroic messaging of the Museum.
-These include a contemplative garden with an eternal flame and a reflection terrace overlooking the Catskill Mountains.
+These include a contemplative garden with a flame of remembrance and a reflection terrace overlooking the Hudson Highlands.

 Erik Kulleseid, Commissioner